-b1 edexcel SCIENCE for tomorrowWatch
+b1 edexcel SCIENCE for tomorrowWatch this thread

 1) A reflex action is triggered by a change in the environment (stimulus) which is detected by a receptor (light/sound/pressure/temperature).
 This receptor sends an electrical impulse down the sensory neurone, across a synapse, through a relay neurone and into the central nervous system.
 The CNS will coordinate a response and this will be sent through the relay neurone, across a synapse and through the motor neurone to the relevant affector.
 Usually, this is a muscle (the muscle will contract) or a gland (hormones will be secreted).
 Across a synapse, the electrical impulses are converted to chemical messengers which diffuse across the synapse and become electrical impulses again at the other end.